 - Antibiotics (kills all bacteria that can disrupt the balance)

 - The pill

 The different terms are explained briefly

-The most famous isolated microorganism is the gut yeast albicans that are housed in normal amounts in your mucous membranes.
-Keeping the control under control is essential to cope with a gut infection.
+The most famous isolated microorganism is the gut yeast Albicans that are housed in normal amounts in your mucous membranes.
+Keeping control under control is essential to cope with a gut infection.

 Candidiasis is the general term to describe that you have become ill from the gut yeast microorganism.
-In addition, candidiasis is also associated with oidomycosis, moniliasis or candidiasis.
+Also, candidiasis is associated with otomycosis, moniliasis or candidiasis.
 By far most people suffer from gut yeast and this article will go on.

 8 symptoms you may have

-A gut yeast infection is not always recognizable.
+Gut yeast infection is not always recognizable.
 This is because the symptoms may vary greatly per person.
-Below is a list of the most common symptoms of a yeast yeast infection:
+Below is a list of the most common symptoms of a yeast infection:

 - Digestive complaints such as flatulence, bloating, diarrhea